 Try Find Reviewer first

-Until they’ve used the Find Reviewer tool, businesses are unable to report organic reviews* for the reason: “The reviewer has not had a genuine buying or service experience”.
+Until they’ve used the Find Reviewer tool, businesses are unable to report reviews* for the reason: “The reviewer has not had a genuine buying or service experience”.
 However, other reporting options will be available for reviews that violate Trustpilot’s User Guidelines (US version, UK version).

 How to find a reviewer

 - Log on to your business account (this is available via our free or paid services).

 - Click on Service Reviews on the left-hand side and find the review whose author you would like more information from.
 If it’s an organic review or wasn't written in response to an invitation sent from Trustpilot,* the Find Reviewer option will appear below that review.
 Click Find Reviewer.

 - If you’re using the tool for the first time you’ll be guided through the process.
 We explain that you can write a message to the reviewer requesting information, and once the reviewer responds you’ll be notified.
 Click Continue.

 - Write a polite message to the reviewer specifying the information you’d like to receive.
 This could be a reference, order or invoice number, or contact details or similar.
 Note that it will be up to the reviewer what they choose to provide, and they won’t be able to send attachments.